 Innovation is considered a cornerstone of firms' performance and survival (Ruiz-Jiménez and Fuentes-Fuentes, 2018).
 Therefore, there is a need for continuous innovation in order to overcome competition in a challenging and dynamic business environment.
 Intellectual capital contributes to firms' innovative capacity (Sardo and Serrasqueiro, 2018).
 Intellectual capital is a new source of competitive advantage, since it is difficult to replicate or to use it efficiently (FitzPatrick et al., 2013), and it is a source of firm value (Bontis, 1999), firm earnings (Liu and Wong, 2011) and firm wealth (Guerrini et al., 2014).
 Intellectual capital also affects the dynamics of a firm's growth opportunities due to the capacity to produce technological innovations (Liu and Wong, 2011) through investment in research and development activities (Chen et al., 2005).

-The majority of previous papers that analysed the Intellectual Capital-Innovation nexus decomposed Intellectual Capital into the three following components: human capital, which refers to the sum of employees' knowledge, competence, innovativeness, commitment and wisdom (Sardo and Serrasqueiro, 2018); structural capital, which can be seen as the basic structure of a firm that supports and empowers human capital (Bontis, 1998) and is considered the support infrastructure for the establishment and maintenance of relationships with key external stakeholders (Molodchik et al., 2014); and relational capital, which refers to the knowledge embedded in the identification, development and maintenance of external relationships (Bontis, 1999).

-Despite previous literature indicating a connection between Intellectual Capital and Innovation (e.g., Agostini and Nosella, 2017, Chen et al., 2015, Engelman et al., 2017), this relationship has been analysed using multiple approaches and different methodologies and there is no dominant view, which raises the question where the study of the relationship between intellectual capital and innovation currently stands.
+The majority of previous papers that analysed the Intellectual Capital-Innovation nexus, decomposed Intellectual Capital into three components: human capital, which refers to the sum of employees' knowledge, competence, innovativeness, commitment and wisdom (Sardo and Serrasqueiro, 2018); structural capital, which can be seen as the basic structure of a firm that supports and empowers human capital (Bontis, 1998) and is considered the support infrastructure for the establishment and maintenance of relationships with key external stakeholders (Molodchik et al., 2014); and relational capital, which refers to the knowledge embedded in the identification, development and maintenance of external relationships (Bontis, 1999).
+Despite previous literature indicating a connection between Intellectual Capital and Innovation (e.g., Agostini and Nosella, 2017, Chen et al., 2015, Engelman et al., 2017), the research examining this relationship remains fragmented.

-Our paper aims to tackle that issue and develop a comprehensive framework based on the scholarly contributions that have been published on ISI Web of Knowledge since 1998 on Intellectual Capital and Innovation, showcasing the different knowledge areas that have been researched from the perspective of the Intellectual Capital components (human capital, structural capital and relational capital).
+Our paper aims to tackle that issue and develop a comprehensive framework based on the scholarly contributions that have been published on ISI Web of Knowledge - Current Contents, from 1998 to 2021, on Intellectual Capital and Innovation, identifying research trends and knowledge gaps and capturing the multifaceted role of IC in fostering innovation.
+We aim to contribute to a structured understanding of the relationship between Intellectual Capital and Innovation, highlighting areas where empirical research is abundant and others where further investigation is needed.